Orbital mechanics: Circular orbits

-To properly use this formula, the units must be consistent; for example, $M$ must be in kilograms, and $r$ must be in meters.
-The answer will be in meters per second.
+To properly use this formula, the units must be consistent; for example, $M$ must be in kilograms, and $r$ must be in meters, then the answer will be in meters per second.

 The quantity $GM$ is often termed the standard gravitational parameter, which has a different value for every planet or moon in the Solar System.

 Once the circular orbital velocity is known, the escape velocity is easily found by multiplying by $\sqrt{2}$: